nhsconnect/FHIR-CDS/pages/explore/api_security.md

 ## Use of Bearer Tokens ##

-A consuming system MAY include an Access token in the HTTP authorization header as an OAuth Bearer Token (as outlined in [RFC 6749](https://tools.ietf.org/html/rfc6749)).
+A consuming system SHOULD include an Access token in the HTTP authorization header as an OAuth Bearer Token (as outlined in [RFC 6749](https://tools.ietf.org/html/rfc6749)).
 This will be in the form of a JSON Web Token (JWT) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).
 [Guidance on OAuth2 using the Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) in this way is available.
 This allows the receiving system to verify the details of the sending system and authorises access to system(s) and resource(s) permitted with that token.